Side effects of chemotherapy for rectal cancer

 Back to top

-For some people, these symptoms can be triggered by anything cold, such as iced drinks and cold air.
-If you notice that your symptoms are related to the cold, you should avoid cold drinks and wrap up warmly in the cold weather.
+These symptoms may be triggered by cold temperatures.
+If you notice that your symptoms are related to the cold, avoid cold drinks and wrap up warmly in the cold weather.